espressif/arduino-esp32/docs/source/guides/tools_menu.rst

 PSRAM
 *****

-The PSRAM is an internal or external extended RAM.
+The PSRAM is an internal or external extended RAM present on some boards, modules or SoC..

 This option can be used to ``Enable`` or ``Disable`` the PSRAM.

 Arduino Runs On
 ***************

-This function is used to selecte the core that runs the Arduino core.
+This function is used to select the core that runs the Arduino core.
 This is only valid if the target SoC has 2 cores.

 Events Run On
 *************

-This function is used to selecte the core that runs the events.
+This function is used to select the core that runs the events.
 This is only valid if the target SoC has 2 cores.

 Port
 ****